edonson2016/web102_prework/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app:

+No challenges encountered; however, a majority of the time spent on this prework was spent brushing up on old Javascript concepts

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright 2023 Sea Monster Crowdfunding

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.